ferioliste/randNystrom/README.md

   - `2`: Gaussian
   - `3`: block SRHT
 * `t` specifies the number of non-zeros for SASO.
 It is ignored otherwise.

+More information about what this settings are can be found in the final report.

 ## Run an array of tests saving the results
 1. Create a csv file like `testing/test_default.csv` with one line of settings per test.